 Traditionally, says O’Leary, household finances have fallen on one spouse’s shoulders, which typically was the male.
 “You go through life, it’s busy, you divide and conquer, someone takes the finances, someone takes the household and—high five—see you when we’re 55,” she says.
 “But all of a sudden we’re seeing more couples at the table.”

 The EIU research in the U.S. shows men are the primary decision makers in financial planning (68 percent compared to 51 percent of women) and when it comes to household purchases, women take the lead (51 percent, compared to 42 percent of men).

 Protecting the family legacy is often top of mind, especially as wealth increases.

-Liz Jacovino, wealth strategist at RBC Wealth Management-U.S. in Minneapolis, says the long-term-care conversation is particularly pertinent with women in later stages of their life.
+Liz Jacovino, a wealth strategist at RBC Wealth Management–U.S., says the long-term-care conversation is particularly pertinent with women in later stages of their life.
 Unsurprisingly, The EIU survey echoes her sentiment with 34 percent of older women in the U.S. citing health as a major obstacle in achieving life goals, as opposed to 16 percent of younger respondents.